Rhubarb

 Not for everyone

-Rhubarb can interfere with some medications so those with hormone-sensitive cancers or taking cytochrome P450 substrate drugs should avoid it.
+Rhubarb can interfere with some medications and those with hormone-sensitive cancers or taking cytochrome P450 substrate drugs (eg statins, antidepressants and warfarin) should avoid it.
 For people who take melatonin, digoxin, cyclosporine or methotrexate, rhubarb may not be entirely safe so consult your doctor to find out if you can or can’t eat it.

 Make the most of it

 Rhubarb’s tartness asks for sugar to make it palatable but there are ways to sweeten it without sugar overload.
 Try chicory root syrup, for example – it’s sweet but contains hardly any sugar.
-When cooking rhubarb or making rhubarb crumble, add finely diced dates for some healthy sweetness and if you’re preparing a rhubarb drink, add stevia to reduce the amount of sugar you might otherwise use.
+When cooking rhubarb or making rhubarb crumble, add finely diced dates for some healthy sweetness.

 About the author